softwaregroup-bg/ut-codec-ndc/README.md

 params

--_status_ (string) - Date/Time information as defined in
+- _status_ (string) - Date/Time information as defined in
  _APTRA Advance NDC, Reference Manual_

 result (object)

--_clockStatus_ (string)- clock status;
-**NOTE: for more information on
- _clockStatuses_, please check _Dictionaries_ below**
+- _clockStatus_ (string) - clock status; **NOTE: for more information on _clockStatuses_, please check _Dictionaries_ below**
--_datetime_ (string)- The actual date and time returned by the terminal clock, The twelve character field format is YYMMDDHHMMSS, as defined in _APTRA Advance NDC, Reference Manual_
+- _datetime_ (string) - The actual date and time returned by the terminal clock, The twelve character field format is YYMMDDHHMMSS, as defined in _APTRA Advance NDC, Reference Manual_

 ### configurationId